Skip Navigation

 The department is home to:

-The department hosts a range of events including the annual Critical Studies in Television Conference, ICR Conference, a biannual Human Animal Studies Conference and we have research seminar series that run each semester.
-GTAs are encouraged to join one of the research groups or centres and there are opportunities throughout the year to get involved with our conferences and seminar series.
+The department hosts a range of events including the annual Critical Studies in Television Conference, ICR Conference, a biannual Human Animal Studies Conference and research seminar series that run each semester.
+GTAs are encouraged to join one of the above research groupings and there are opportunities throughout the year to be involved with our conferences and seminar series.
 Postgraduate researchers are supervised by experienced academics, and we have an excellent record of GTAs securing academic positions after completing their PhDs.

 The University particularly welcomes applications for studentships in the project areas outlined below.
 All postgraduate researchers will be supported by a supervisory team with appropriate expertise.
-Also, see the University’s research repository for further information on the research outputs of each member of staff.
+See the University’s research repository for further information on the research outputs of each member of staff.

-Please direct all enquiries about proposed projects on topics related to communications, cultural and media studies to Professor Brett Mills, Graduate School research degree contact for communications, cultural and media studies, by emailing [email protected] stating the specific research theme/s of interest from the research themes list.
+In the first instance please direct all enquiries about proposed projects on topics related to communications, cultural and media studies to both [email protected] and Professor Brett Mills, Graduate School Research Degree Contact for Communications, Cultural and Media Studies ([email protected]).

 Research themes